Writer & Dementia Campaigner

 Like so many others, I first became involved with the elderly, their care and its funding when my own parents grew old and frail.
 The first piece that I wrote on the subject of mum’s dementia appeared in the Sunday Express ‘S’ Magazine.

-Contributor to NHS 2020 Leadership Programme on Zoom on the power of storytelling and how I became a campaigner, April, May and September 2021
+Regular contributor to NHS 2020 Leadership Programme on the power of storytelling, October, September, July, April and May 2021

 Speaker at NHS 2020 Leadership Programme on Zoom on the power of storytelling and how I became a campaigner, September 2020